The European Land Registry Association, ELRA, is an international non-profit organisation (AISBL: Association internationale sans but lucratif).

 ELRA is composed of the following bodies:

-- Made up by all the members of the organization
+- Made up by all full members, observer members and partners of the organization

 - The supreme body of ELRA